 Admission Requirements: Students must apply to and be admitted separately to both the School of Public Health and the College of Social Work master’s degree programs.
 The policies of each program with respect to admission requirements, degree requirements, and other academic requirements are applicable.
 To be considered for admission students must take the GRE (required for admission to SPH), have earned a baccalaureate degree from an accredited institution, and satisfy other application requirements for each college.

 Program Requirements: Students must complete a minimum of 42 semester hours of course work at SPH as required by the specific SPH division and must complete 62 semester hours of course work as required for the MSW (inclusive of shared credit hours).

-Required Coursework: The coursework for the joint degree will include 1) core courses in Social Work (1st year MSW), 2) core courses in Public Health, 3) divisional core courses in either Community Health Sciences, Epidemiology, Environmental and Occupational Health, or Health Policy and Administration; 4) specialization courses in Social Work (2nd year MSW), 5) shared electives; 6) field work, optimally at a site which allows the student to integrate his or her training in social work and public health, and 7) a capstone project reflecting the integration of the student’s public health and social work training.
+Required Coursework: The coursework for the joint degree will include: 1) Core (generalist) courses in Social Work (1st year MSW); 2) core courses in Public Health; 3) divisional core courses in either Community Health Sciences, Epidemiology, Environmental and Occupational Health, or Health Policy and Administration; 4) Specialization courses in Social Work (2nd year MSW), 5) shared electives; 6) field work, optimally at a site which allows the student to integrate his or her training in social work and public health; and 7) a capstone project reflecting the integration of the student’s public health and social work training.

 Advanced Social Work Courses by Specialization (34 SH)

 Organization and Community Practice Specialization Requirements: SocW 519, 531, 572, 520, [3 credits of IPHS 402 shared in lieu of 563, 565, 567], 573; and 6 SH of shared MPH electives.

 Child and Family Specialization Requirements: SocW 582, 552, 572, 583, [3 credits of IPHS 402 shared in lieu of 563, 565, 567],573; and 6 SH of shared MPH electives.